Home

 With your ‘Ouzo goggles’ removed you may see the property for what it is - a costly pile of rubble that will take a fortune to renovate!

-Buying a property in Crete is generally straightforward.
-We found both buying and selling property in Crete relatively uncomplicated.
+Buying Crete property is generally straightforward.
+Buying and selling property in Crete is relatively uncomplicated.
 Almost all Crete lawyers speak very good English and smoothly take you through the buying process.

 Of course, albeit rarely, problems can arise.
 But this is a fact of life and not restricted to buying and selling in Crete - you can have problems buying and selling in your home country too!